 Some conflict cases involve ample time for continued deliberation, while others place us under severe time constraints.
 Sometimes deliberation is cut short and we are forced to act before reaching a verdict about what we should do in light of everything at stake and the various degrees to which and ways in which they all matter.
 On these occasions, we typically feel rushed and frustrated, as though we did not get to finish what we started.
 But, when we have time, we sometimes go looking for further morally significant considerations before reaching our verdict.
 This means that we reflect carefully on our circumstances, aiming to identify the aspects that matter as exhaustively as we can, and then to identify the sort of response that each thing that matters calls for from us.
 Indeed, we do something like this all the time, though usually implicitly; as we go about our days we are receptive to evidence indicating that something that we know matters might be at stake or that something that we know to be at stake might matter.
 But during continued deliberation we periodically engage in this sort of monitoring more actively.
 We ask ourselves something like, “OK, and is there anything else that I should take into account?”, mentally scanning the normative landscape for further factors to consider before reaching our overall verdict about what we should do.

 I take it that these phenomena will seem quotidian and familiar to anyone who sometimes finds themselves in conflict cases of the sort just described.
-This this is because the phenomena are quotidian and familiar.
+This is because the phenomena are quotidian and familiar.
 Continued deliberation is a ubiquitous part of everyday moral life.

 The question I now want to ask is: What motivates these deliberative episodes?
 Why do we engage in them?